siddharth201/MyNotes/SwiftUI/main_actor_error.md

 You saw errors like:

-> ❌ *“Main actor-isolated conformance of 'CacheKey' to 'Hashable'…”*
+> ❌ *“Main actor-isolated conformance of 'CacheKey' to 'Hashable' cannot be used in actor-isolated context; this is an error in the Swift 6 language mode”*
 > ❌ *“cannot be used in actor-isolated context”*

 ---